Leslie Charleson

-Leslie Charleson (born February 22, 1945) is an American actress, best known for her role as Monica Quartermaine in the ABC daytime soap opera General Hospital.
+Leslie Ann Charleson (February 22, 1945 – January 12, 2025) was an American actress, best known for her role as Monica Quartermaine on the ABC daytime soap opera General Hospital.

 Life and career

-Charleson was born in Kansas City, Missouri.
+Charleson was born in Kansas City, Missouri, on February 22, 1945.
 Actress Kate Charleson was her sister.
 Her career began on short-lived ABC daytime soap opera A Flame in the Wind in 1964.
 In 1966 she joined the cast of As the World Turns.
+In 1968, she played the role of a doctor's daughter in The Wild Wild West in the episode "The Night of Fire and Brimstone".
 From 1967 to 1970, she starred on the CBS soap opera Love Is a Many Splendored Thing.
 She played the role of Iris Donnelly Garrison.
 Her character was a part of a highly popular love triangle with David Birney and Donna Mills.